ansys/pyansys-sound/doc/source/api/sound_composer.rst

 Sound Composer is a module allowing you to generate complex sounds by mixing several tracks.

 Each track contains a source, which can be an audio recording, or a set of spectral data (from a CAE simulation for example), possibly associated to specific control values.
-The track also contains control profile(s), an RPM profile for example, that are used to generate the sound, to replicate a realistic situation.
+The track may also contain control profiles, an RPM profile for example, that are used to generate the sound, to replicate a realistic situation.

 Each track contains an optional transfer function (filter) to simulate the transfer